Construction Plant Operative Apprenticeship

 Download the course Framework Delivery Model

-This apprenticeship course is for individuals who want to gain the knowledge, skills and behaviours required to carry out the roles of plant operator, and plant and vehicle marshal, in the construction industry.
+This apprenticeship course is for individuals who wish to gain the relevant Knowledge, skills and behaviours required to carry out the role of a plant operator in the construction industry, this apprenticeship includes undertaking the role of a plant and vehicle marshal.

-You’ll undertake a range of non-operational activities, such as checking, maintaining and cleaning plant (machines) used on site in the construction sector.
-You’ll also learn how to direct and guide plant and vehicles, carry out checks on the work you do, and how to load plant on and off a transporter when delivered to another site.
+The broad purpose of the occupation is to check, prepare and safely operate a variety of plant machines that are used on-site in the construction sector.
+On this apprenticeship, the individual will further undertake a range of non-operational activities such as the checking, maintaining and cleaning of the machine.
+They will also learn to direct and guide other plant and vehicles, carry out checks on the work they do and finally help to load their plant onto or off a transporter when being delivered to another site.

 You’ll learn knowledge, skills and behaviours in: